 This adventure starts with a 15 minute walk.
 A safety orientation talk will follow and the actual descent takes about 45 minutes.
 During this tour, you will have the opportunity to spot many of the more than 400 species of birds that live in this area.
 For this adventure, make sure to bring:

 - Swimsuit or light clothes

 - Towel and dry clothes to change

 Tubing is strictly subject to the weather conditions at the moment not only on site but on the mountains as well.
 If there are heavy rains in the mountains, even if there is no rain in La Quinta, tubing is not permitted as there is a high risk of having dangerous and rapid rises in the water level.
 On the other hand, if during summer the water level is too low, tubing is not recommended as the tubes need a certain amount of water to slide and cruise properly.

-This activity consists of a walk through a farm dedicated to pineapple plantation.
+This activity consists of a walk through a pineapple plantation.
 The guide offers an interesting talk about the history and cultivation of pineapple and shows all the stages of pineapple growth, from planting to harvest.
-Includes the visit to the packing plant and the organic pineapple project.
-Everyone is invited to a generous snack of piña colada in a fresh fruit, fresh pineapple and freshly prepared pineapple juice.
+You will also visit the packing plant and the organic pineapple project.
+Everyone is invited to a generous snack of piña colada, fresh pineapple and fresh pineapple juice.

-This amazing experience consists of 12 ziplines located in Hacienda La Linda, from which you can enjoy incredible passages through fields of ornamental plants, an exciting tropical rainforest of 114 hectares, as well as the magnificent Sarapiquí River, which we will cross two times during the trip.
-During this experience, you will be accompanied by experienced guides, using top tier specialized equipment.
-This exciting trip includes:
+This amazing experience consists of 12 ziplines located in Hacienda La Linda, from which you can enjoy incredible passages through fields of ornamental plants, an exciting tropical rainforest of 114 hectares, as well as the magnificent Sarapiquí River, which you will cross twice during the trip.
+This exciting journey includes:

 - Special harness for children